 However, the history tells us that a tight translation is the only translation method that fits.
 If you believe the witnesses, then there is no room for a loose translation, and this is a massive problem for Joseph Smith's credibility along with the Book of Mormon.

-Problems with the Book of Mormon that do not survive a tight translation:
+Problems with the Book of Mormon that Cannot Survive a Tight Translation:

-The Book of Mormon uses the King James Bible in many areas, most notably the Isaiah chapters but in many other chapters spread across the Book of Mormon as well.
+As we’ve covered to the point of exhaustion in these overviews, the Book of Mormon is literarily dependent on the King James Bible (KJV) throughout the text.
 The problem is that Joseph Smith copied the Bible chapters into the Book of Mormon, including many translation errors and italicized words in the process.
 This would not be possible with a direct translation from the seer stone as a tight translation requires.
 A very brief example of this problem can be found here:

 MALACHI 3:10 (KJV): ...and pour you out a blessing, that there shall not be room enough to receive it